aws-samples/amazon-sagemaker-activity-detection/deployment/README.md

 In this example, a sample [Skiing People](https://www.pexels.com/video/people-skiing-857074/) video is used to create the MediaLive livestream channel which is also included in the code repo [here](../videos/PeopleSkiing.mp4).
 In addition, the deployed model is the I3D model with Resnet50 backbone retrained with UCF101 dataset as explained in this [Jupyter Notebook](../development/SM-transferlearning-UCF101-Inference.ipynb).
 Autoscaling is enabled for the SageMaker endpoint in order to adjust the number of instances based on the actual workload.

-If you want to use it with your own sample video and retrained model, please follow the instructions given in the next section.
+If you want to use the with your own sample video and retrained model, please follow the instructions given in the next section.

 ##TODO: Add steps to use your own sample video and retrained model